bndes/trubudget-bndes/README.md

 ## Execution Guide

 The docker needs to be called by TWS daily.
+It should run at the begining of the night production.
 The easiest way is to create a Rundeck script to be the mediator.
 So, TWS will call Rundeck and Rundeck will call the container.
 The container will fire npm start, as described in the installation guide.